Peano dimension of fundamental groups: Studying codiscrete subsets of

+\begin{thm}\cite[Corollary 4.5.12]{vm} Let $X$ be a non-empty topological space.
+Then the covering dimension of $X$ is at most $1$ if and only if for every pair of disjoint closed subsets $A,B$ of $X$ there exists a closed 0-dimensional subset $L$ of $X$ that separates $A$ from $B$. \end{thm}

-\begin{lem} Suppose that $X$ is a topological space and $x\in X$ has a planar or one-dimensional neighborhood.
-Then every neighborhood $V$ of $x$ contains a neighborhood $U$ of $x$ such that no essential loop in $U$ can be freely homotoped out of $V$.
+\begin{lem}[{\cite[Lemma 5.5]{ConnerKent19}}] Suppose that $X$ is a topological space and $x\in X$ has a planar or one-dimensional open neighborhood.
+Then every open neighborhood $W$ of $x$ contains an open neighborhood $U$ of $x$ such that no essential loop in $U$ can be freely homotoped out of $W$.

 \end{lem}